 These nematodes kill 100’s ground maturing insects before they reach the adult stage.
 They include:

 When released into the soil, the nematodes enter the pests through various orifices.
 The bacterium released by the nematodes kills the pests in a day or two.

-The nematodes feed on the dead remains, and continue to multiply.
-After exhausting the food supply they leave and move to another food source.
+The nematodes feed on the dead remains and continue to multiply.
+After exhausting the food supply, they leave and move to another food source.

 These nematodes do not prey on beneficial insects such as ladybugs and earthworms.
 The bacterium they produce is harmless to humans and plants.

-This can be a costly option but a useful solution depending upon the infestation level.
+This can be a costly option but a useful solution depending on the infestation level.
 Either way, figuring out how to get rid of flies in potted plants is necessary to keep your home (and foliage) healthy.